 The Freedom of Information Act (FOIA), 5 U.S.C.
 (United States Code) § 552, was enacted in 1966 and generally provides that:

-- Any Individual has the right to make a request for federal agency records or information.
+- Any Individual has the right to make a request for federal agency records.

 - All agencies of the U.S. Government are required to disclose records upon receiving a written request for them.